-In response to the COVID-19 coronavirus pandemic, the IASB has issued amendments to IFRS 16 to allow lessees not to account for rent concessions (such as rent holidays and temporary rent reductions) as lease modifications if they are a direct consequence of COVID-19 and meet certain conditions.
-The amendments introduce an optional practical expedient that simplifies how a lessee accounts for rent concessions that are a direct consequence of COVID-19.
-A lessee that applies the practical expedient is not required to assess whether eligible rent concessions are lease modifications, and accounts for them in accordance with other applicable guidance.
+Under that practical expedient, a lessee is not required to assess whether eligible rent concessions (such as rent holidays and temporary rent reductions) are lease modifications, if they are a direct consequence of COVID-19 and meet certain conditions, instead accounting for them in accordance with other applicable guidance.
 The amendment does not affect lessors.